jblsmith/icassp2018/README.md

 # ICASSP 2018: Nonnegative Tensor Factorization for Source Separation of Loops in Audio

-This site contains instructions on how to generate the ground truth data related to our ICASSP 2018 publication, "Nonnegative Tensor Factorization for Source Separation of Loops in Audio", [described in detail here](http://jblsmith.github.io/projects/nonnegative-tensor-factorization/) ([PDF](http://jblsmith.github.io/documents/smith2018-icassp-nonnegative_tensor_factorization.pdf)).
+This site contains instructions on how to generate the ground truth data related to our ICASSP 2018 publication, "Nonnegative Tensor Factorization for Source Separation of Loops in Audio" ([PDF](http://jblsmith.github.io/documents/smith2018-icassp-nonnegative_tensor_factorization.pdf)), [described in detail here](http://jblsmith.github.io/projects/nonnegative-tensor-factorization/).

 	@inproceedings{smith2018nonnegative,
 	Address = {Calgary, AB, Canada},